ooni/probe-cli/docs/design/dd-003-step-by-step.md

  }
 ```
 (I reckon we could improve the API
-and make it prettier but my actual point here is that the context magic
+and make it prettier, but my actual point here is that the context magic
 combined with other complexities leads to non-obvious code.)

-An alternative approach is to say: look, we actually just want to run
+An alternative approach is to say: look, we just want to run
 small-scope operations.
 For example, we run a DNS lookup and save all
 the data.
-Then we see what IP addresses, we've resolver and we move onto
+Then we see what IP addresses we've resolved and move onto
-the next operation, which could be for example a GET using each IP
+the next operation, which could be a GET using each IP
 address.
 The underpinning idea of this simplification is to try to
-produce traces that are flat and simple.
-Of course, by doing that we are
+produce flat and simple traces.
+Of course, we are
 moving away from the "just do what you know best" approach, albeit not
 that aggressively.
 But certainly, we need to tell the contributor about
 how to split large operations into smaller chunks using `netxlite`
 primitives.

-(We will return to discuss this idea of performing small operations
+(We will discuss this idea of performing small operations
 several times.
 Here it is worth anticipating that, at the very least, we
 should probably separate DNS lookups from other operations in
-experiments, so we have a chance to explicitly try \~all IP addresses.
+experiments so we have a chance to explicitly try \~all IP addresses.
 We should be doing that because we are increasingly seeing cases where
-different IP addresses for the same domain behave differently in terms
+different IP addresses for the same domain behave differently regarding
-of censorship.
+censorship.
 See our [DoT in Iran
 research](https://ooni.org/post/2020-iran-dot/) for more
 information.)

 ### Decoration-Based Tracing

 In [probe-engine#359](https://github.com/ooni/probe-engine/issues/359), we
-started planning refactoring of `netx` to solve the issues we identified
+started planning refactoring of `netx` to solve the identified issues
 in our context-based tracing implementation.
 Because the context magic was
 a significant issue at the time, this refactoring focused on
 avoiding the context.
 After this refactoring, we obtained the tactic
-we are currently using, i.e., *decoration-based tracing*.
+we currently use, i.e., *decoration-based tracing*.

 In retrospect, it might be that we
 were just using the context in a complex way and a simpler context-based